Skip to main content

 )

-print(f"Training on {len(X_train)} samples, Testing on {len(X_test)}")
+print(f"Training on {len(X_train)} samples, testing on {len(X_test)}")

-# --- Task A: Binary Classification (e.g., Readmission Risk) ---
+# --- Task A: Binary (Readmission Risk) ---

-print("\n--- Task A: Binary Classification ---")
+print("\\n--- Task A: Binary Classification ---")

 clf_bin = LogisticRegression(max_iter=1000)

-clf_bin.fit(X_train, y_train["binary_outcome"])
+clf_bin.fit(X_train, labels_train["readmission_risk"])

 y_prob = clf_bin.predict_proba(X_test)[:, 1]

-auc = roc_auc_score(y_test["binary_outcome"], y_prob)
+auc = roc_auc_score(labels_test["readmission_risk"], y_prob)

-print(f"-> ROC-AUC: {auc:.3f}")
+print(f"-\> ROC-AUC: {auc:.3f}")

-# --- Task B: Multiclass Classification (e.g., Disease Staging) ---
+# --- Task B: Multiclass (Phenotype) ---

-print("\n--- Task B: Multiclass Phenotyping ---")
+print("\\n--- Task B: Multiclass Phenotyping ---")

-clf_multi = LogisticRegression(multi_class="multinomial", max_iter=1000)
+clf_multi = LogisticRegression(max_iter=1000)

-clf_multi.fit(X_train, y_train["phenotype_class"])
+clf_multi.fit(X_train, labels_train["phenotype_class"])

 y_pred_class = clf_multi.predict(X_test)

-acc = accuracy_score(y_test["phenotype_class"], y_pred_class)
+acc = accuracy_score(labels_test["phenotype_class"], y_pred_class)

-# --- Task C: Regression (e.g., Length of Stay / Survival Time) ---
+# --- Task C: Regression (Survival months) ---

-print("\n--- Task C: Regression ---")
+print("\\n--- Task C: Regression ---")

 reg = Ridge(alpha=1.0)

-reg.fit(X_train, y_train["survival_months"])
+reg.fit(X_train, labels_train["overall_survival_months"])

 y_pred_reg = reg.predict(X_test)